To fully explore my transition from Christian fundamentalism to atheism would require an

 abbreviated, bullet-point version.

-Perhaps the most curious thing about my transformation is that I rarely realized it was happening.
+A curious thing about my transformation is that I rarely realized it was happening.
+Therefore

-deconstruct what happened, remembering my own emotions or thought processes.
-Where possible, I have
+places, I had to deconstruct my old thought processes.
+Where possible, I have relied on my past

 If one only reads the excepts from my writings I have selected,